FujiNetWIFI/fujinet-nhandler/nos/README.md

     HELP REF/ATASCII

 The help articles are hosted by github.com.
 If a help command returns a HTTP 404 error, ensure a TOPIC was entered if one was required.
 For example, `HELP MKDIR` is incorrect and `HELP NOS/MKDIR` is correct.

+Note: The HELP articles are read from device N8:.
+Therefore, if you have mounted a network resource to device N8:, then the `HELP` command will cease to function properly.